 Per capita: the real picture

-We took every country with at least 2 top-100 players and divided by population (in units of 10 million):
+We took every country with at least 2 top-100 players and divided by population (in units of 10 million).
+Population figures are World Bank 2024 estimates — not perfect, but consistent enough for comparison:

 | Country | Players | Per 10M population |